Brian Buckle's Blog

 They take any change that they can get

-The cause of their problems starts with debt.
+The cause of their problems starts with

 Some able bodied and some quite old